erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

   - User must set up MFA before next login
   - User cannot disable MFA afterwards
 - Status changes to "locked" revoke all sessions
+- **Approval Restrictions:**
+  - Admins can only approve adding groups they are members of
+  - If a pending update request includes groups the admin is not in, approval will fail with an error listing those groups
+  - Admins can remove any groups (including the last shared group - this will revoke their access to manage that user)
+  - Cannot approve requests that would remove all permissions or all groups

 3. Revoke sessions:
 ```http